guillermo-arellano/contacts-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

+## Downloading and running the app

+1 Download the Zip file version of this code from this Github repository 2 Extract the contents into a folder on your documents or desktop machine 3 Open a command terminal and navigate to the extracted contents repository 4 Run `

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.